mksengun/what-I-have-done/README.md

 # What I Have Done

-A command-line tool that fetches your Git commit history for a configurable period (default: last 30 days), sends it to the OpenAI API, and prints a visually rich, retro-style monthly development report in your terminal.
+A command-line tool that fetches your Git commit history for the last 30 days, sends it to the OpenAI API, and prints a visually rich, retro-style monthly development report in your terminal.

 ---